Grilled Zucchini Rollatini with Sun-Dried Tomatoes and Goat Cheese

 Right about now, you might be asking yourself, Why the hell did I plant so much zucchini?
 Especially if you’ve already given in and made zucchini bread (or anything combining zucchini and chocolate), and you’ve still got zucchini multiplying in your garden like Duggars.

-So, here’s one last simple, tasty zucchini recipe: Grilled Zucchini Rollatini with Sun-Dried Tomatoes and Goat Cheese.
 Combine goat cheese, sun-dried tomatoes, thyme, Parmesan and olive oil into a spreadable mixture; place a heaping spoonful on one end of a grilled zucchini slice and roll.
-The subtly flavored zucchini is a perfect foil for the richness and tang of the goat cheese and the intensity of the sun-dried tomatoes.

 The whole process takes just a few minutes using an indoor grill pan, so you could easily make a small batch of these and inhale one or two whilst your Eternal Love and Life Partner is outside prepping The Grill and fighting mosquitoes large enough to rape chihuahuas.
 Just make sure he gets the last of the ice cream.
 It’s the Duggar way.